Trial of Summon cases under CrPC 1973

 Sec.
 258 empowers the first-class Magistrate to stop the proceedings at any stage with the CJM’s prior approval.
 As a result, if he concludes the procedure after the record of the evidence, it is an acquittal judgement, and if he ends it ‘before the record of the evidence, it is a release judgement, that has the result of the discharge.

 It is questionable that in a summons case filed on a complaint, the Magistrate has no discretion to dismiss the case even if he lacks adequate grounds to continue against the accused.
-This is due to the fact that if the Magistrate does so, he will be recalling his own decision.
+This is because if the Magistrate does so, he will be recalling his own decision.
 The Apex court stated that the issue of process is the Magistrate’s interim order, not the verdict and that it can be recalled.
 In such cases, no provision in the law is required to allow the magistrate to dismiss the case.

 In summons proceedings on the complaint, the Magistrate cannot discharge, review, or rescind the order of the process’s issuance.
 The case cannot be dropped; the trial court must complete the trial.

 The trial court Magistrate has no authority to dismiss a summons proceeding in the absence of a statutory provision.
-In such cases, a person may file an application with the H.C u/s 82 of the Cr.P.C.
+In such cases, a person may apply with the H.C u/s 82 of the Cr.P.C.

-There is no provision & possibility for discharge in summons cases initiated on the basis of a complaint; the offender/accused will be found guilty (convicted) or not guilty (acquitted)
+There is no provision & possibility for discharge in summons cases initiated based on a complaint; the offender/accused will be found guilty (convicted) or not guilty (acquitted)

 Read more: –